wormhole-foundation/wormhole-docs/learn/messaging/token-nft-bridge.md

 ## Token Bridge

+Transferring tokens across blockchain networks is challenging due to the lack of interoperability.
+Maintaining token properties such as value, name, and precision while ensuring security during transfers often requires complex and costly solutions like liquidity pools or native swaps, which can introduce inefficiencies and risks.

-The Token Bridge is a decentralized protocol that enables secure and efficient cross-chain token transfers using Wormhole's message-passing infrastructure.
-This system allows standards-compliant tokens, like ERC-20 on Ethereum or SPL on Solana, to be transferred between different blockchain networks while maintaining their properties and value.
+Wormhole’s Token Bridge addresses these challenges by providing a decentralized protocol for seamless cross-chain token transfers through a lock-and-mint mechanism.
+Using Wormhole’s message-passing protocol, the Token Bridge allows standards-compliant tokens, like ERC-20 on Ethereum or SPL on Solana, to be transferred between different blockchains while preserving their original attributes.

+Offering a more efficient, scalable, and secure alternative to traditional solutions, the Token Bridge ensures that assets retain their properties across multiple blockchain ecosystems.
+Additionally, it supports flexible features like [Contract Controlled Transfer](/docs/learn/infrastructure/vaas/#token-transfer-with-message){target=\_blank}, enabling custom interactions by allowing tokens to carry additional data for smart contract integration on the destination chain.

+This page introduces the core concepts and functions of Wormhole’s Token Bridge, explaining how it operates, its key features, and how it enables secure and efficient cross-chain token transfers.

 ### How Does It Work?

 At the core of the Token Bridge lies the lock-and-mint mechanism, which uses the [Core Contract](/docs/learn/infrastructure/core-contracts/){target=\_blank} with a specific [payload](/docs/learn/infrastructure/vaas/#token-transfer){target=\_blank} to pass information about the transfer.
-Tokens on the source chain are locked and wrapped tokens are minted on the destination chain.
+Tokens on the source chain are locked, and wrapped tokens are minted on the destination chain.
 This approach guarantees that token transfers are secure and consistent, ensuring that token properties such as name, symbol, and decimal precision are preserved across chains.

 Before a token can be transferred to a new chain, the token’s metadata must be [attested](/docs/learn/infrastructure/vaas/#attestation){target=\_blank}.
 This process registers the token details (such as decimals and symbol) on the destination chain, enabling the creation of wrapped assets.

+While the [Core Contract](/docs/learn/infrastructure/core-contracts/){target=\_blank} has no specific receiver by default, transfers sent through the Token Bridge do have a specific receiver chain and address to ensure the tokens are minted to the expected recipient.

 In addition to standard token transfers, the Token Bridge supports [Contract Controlled Transfer](/docs/learn/infrastructure/vaas/#token-transfer-with-message){target=\_blank}.
 This functionality allows users to attach additional data to token transfers, enabling more complex interactions with smart contracts on the destination chain.
-For instance, a token transfer can include a payload that triggers certain actions, such as interacting with a decentralized exchange (DEX) or automated market maker (AMM).
+For instance, a token transfer can include a payload that triggers specific actions, such as interacting with a decentralized exchange (DEX) or automated market maker (AMM).

-While the [Core Contract](/docs/learn/infrastructure/core-contracts/){target=\_blank} has no specific receiver by default, transfers sent through the Token Bridge do have a specific receiver chain and address to ensure the tokens are minted to the expected recipient.

 ### Token Transfer Flow